A wide range of activities can be funded through revenue and capital grants, and need to meet at least one of the following outcomes:

 Organisations in receipt of a Service Level Agreement from the Borough Council are not eligible to apply for capital or revenue support from this Fund, even if your project is separate to your core business funded by the SLA.

 Revenue grants are available up to a maximum of £2,500.

 Revenue grants can cover running costs and activity/ operational costs.

 Please note: Revenue grants are for 1 year only.
 Any one organisation applying for revenue funding will only receive funds for a maximum of 3 consecutive years for the same or similar activity.
 After this time no further award will be made for a period of 2 years, unless it is for a completely new and unrelated project.
 Applications purely for salaries/ core costs are unlikely to be supported.

 Capital grants can cover equipment, building, and refurbishment costs.
 Grants up to 1/3 of costs up to a maximum grant of £10,000 are available.
 Your application will need to show how the remainder of your costs will be raised.
 All capital projects need to adhere to the relevant Building Regulations and Planning Requirements.

 Please note: Capital applications for £1,000 or less, may, at the discretion of the panel, be 100% funded without the need for matched funding from other organisations.
 However the panel would normally expect the applicant to make a contribution.

-Please note: Applications are not expected to request funds for a mix of revenue and capital funds.
+Please note: Applications should not include a mix of revenue and capital costs.